We are a creative, island community

 Lanie

 Lanie was born in South Africa but moved to St. Martin’s in 2005 to work at the island’s hotel.
 She has since married, had a family and secured a Duchy tenancy on a house.
 When not working in Fay Page, Lanie is with her two children or painting her beautiful and very detailed canvasses that depict the flora and fauna of Scilly.
+Lanie is a typical islander; when not at Fay Page she has three other jobs!
+She works at Polreath Curry Nights, in the local Post Office and she is St Martin's first female firefighter!

 Morag